 Before you try out this crazy online hair hack, ensure you do it properly and follow the correct measures to protect your tresses.
 The infographic below gives you an overview of what you must follow before, during, and after using Coke as a hair rinse.
 Take a look.

 So, what do you think of this crazy haircare fad?
-Coke contains some nutrients that could add body, texture, and shine to your tresses.
-However, it is important to note that coke contains a lot of sugar that could affect your hair health.
+Coke contains some nutrients that could add body, texture, and shine to your tresses, making hair maintenance an easy task.
+However, it is important to note that coke contains a lot of sugar that could affect your hair health and hair hygiene.
 It could leave your hair sticky, too.
 So, don’t skimp on the right hair care precautions to avoid any hair damage or breakage if you want to try this craze.
 Oil your hair regularly, consume a healthy diet, follow a good lifestyle, and exercise to keep your hair healthy.

 Frequently Asked Questions